 3 Biggest Traditional Festivals in Japan in April

-2019 festival season is kicking off !
-Introducing 3 biggest traditional festivals in Japan in April!
+The festival season in Japan is kicking off in April!
+Introducing 3 biggest traditional festivals in the country!

-Kamanara Festival (かなまら祭り) is held at Kanayama Shrine in Kawasaki city, known as one of the most unique and bizarre festivals in the world.
-It’s also called “Festival of the Steel Phallus” and the main theme of the event, phallus, is reflected in illustrations, candy, carved vegetables, decorations, and a mikoshi parade.
+Kamanara Festival (かなまら祭り) is held usually held on the first Sunday of April in Kanayama Shrine in Kawasaki City.
+It’s known as one of the most unique and bizarre festivals in the world.
+Kanamara Festival is also called “Festival of the Steel Phallus” and the main theme of the event, phallus, is reflected in illustrations, candy, carved vegetables, decorations, and a mikoshi parade.
 The festival has been welcoming more and more visitors every year and becoming one of the most popular spring events in Japan!